isomerpages/psd-publicservice/_what-we-do/One Purpose Many Possibilities/Administrate & Manage.md

 description: ""
 third_nav_title: One Purpose Many Possibilities
 ---
-<h4>Ready to make a lasting impact on Singapore's future?</h4>
+<h4>What should Singapore’s future look like for the next generation?</h4>
 <p>Consider the Central Administration sector – a pivotal role that ensures
-our nation runs smoothly.
-We are seeking individuals who can drive effective and efficient strategies, contributing to a consultative, customer-centric government.
-Be part of a team that shapes Singapore's success – your role awaits!</p>
+our nation runs smoothly, now and in the years to come.
+We are looking for individuals who can drive effective and efficient strategies, contributing to a consultative, customer-centric government.
+Be part of a team that shapes the plans for Singapore's success.</p>
 <p>Find out more about the various agencies that strategise and build Singapore’s
 future.</p>
 <p></p>